 When we landed at Ascension Island again to refuel, the Air Commander wanted to fill our aircraft up with a large group of passengers who, for various reasons, needed urgent transport to UK.
 They were waiting out on the apron, fully documented, with their luggage waiting to board.
 I idly wondered if they were the same ones that we had displaced at Dakar on the way south.
 Anyway, our Major unilaterally refused to allow them on board and by name-dropping more admirals and generals than the Air Commander could name-drop air marshals, our Major was able to over-rule the Air Commander.
 Talk about inter-Service co-operation!

 As all that was going on, I went to the Base Operations Room to send the signal to MoD that I had prepared during the last hour of the flight from Montevideo.
 The signal, which I had marked 'Immediate', meaning that it was to be sent ahead of all messages with a lower precedence marking, ran to a dozen handwritten pages and summarised what the three of us considered the most timely and important intelligence that we had gained.
 The content required it to be classified Top Secret.
 When I handed my signal to the harassed OC Operations Room, he told me that because of the limited amount of cipher and communications equipment available to him, he could not transmit any highly classified signals let alone lengthy high precedence ones.
 He showed me a long backlog of classified 'Immediate' precedence signals that he said would take many hours to clear.
 Seeing that it would be pointless to argue, and realising that we would be back in UK long before my signal could work its way through the communications system, I put it back in my brief case and returned to the VC10.
-The major could not think of any way to get around that!
+Our major could not think of any way to get around that!

 The Royal Marines remained on board the VC10, out of sight, the whole time we were on the ground at Ascension and no-one else was permitted to enter the aircraft.
 We departed for UK less than an hour after our arrival, realising that our entire mission had, in effect, been wasted.
 Group Captain Jerry Price, the Air Commander, was someone else who was no doubt glad to see the back of us.
 As we approached Brize Norton, the captain of the VC10 informed us that someone, probably a PRO at MoD I suppose, had let the cat out of the bag to the media that the gallant, deported, Royal Marines were on board.
 There would be a bevy of very senior officers, plus the returning Marines' immediate families, together with a huge media presence, all waiting to greet the gallant Marines.
 The VC10 captain said that he had been instructed by his Headquarters to let the Marines off the aircraft first, which seemed eminently sensible to me.
 However, once the aircraft stopped on chocks directly in front of the flood-lit terminal building, the JSIW Major had one more trick up his sleeve.
 He insisted that we should get off first because, "We have vital intelligence to get to Joint HQ Northwood".

 Thus, at 4.30am on Tuesday 20 April, the world's TV cameras showed three men in dark suits, carrying suspicious looking brief cases, coming down the VC10's steps first, blinking in the airport floodlights and the media's television lights.
 It was just 76 hrs 40 mins since we had taken off from Brize Norton for the south-bound journey.
 It is absolutely amazing how many people, family, friends and service acquaintances, told me afterwards that they had recognised me on TV news broadcasts, and their frequent repeats, coming down those VC10 steps at Brize Norton.
-None, not even my closest family, knew that I had even been out of the country.
+No-one, not even my closest family, knew that I had even been out of the country.

 While our Major went off somewhere to arrange for transport to the Task Force Joint HQ at Northwood so that we could deliver our intelligence in person, the Staff Sergeant and I watched as the Royal Marine's own one-star Brigade Commander at the other end of the room greeted and congratulated each and every one of his Marines personally by their first name.
 I was most impressed by that.
 Only after that were the rest of the top brass and the Marines' anxious families allowed though into the lounge to greet the heroes.